elhyc/qcfieldscourse/src/introduction.md

 5. Finally, we will move onto quantum error correction for the fifth part of this mini-course.

-If you are running this code locally, you should be sure to head over to https://www.ibm.com/quantum/qiskit and install qiskit.
+If you are running this code locally, you should head over to [ibm/qiskit](https://www.ibm.com/quantum/qiskit) and install qiskit.
 Otherwise, you can follow along or open up these notebooks in [Google colab](https://colab.research.google.com/).
 I believe that qiskit is readily available on Google colab and does not require any further downloading or installing.

 <!-- These notes are organized as an interactive textbook.